enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 		size: React.PropTypes.number
 	},

 We've introduced a couple new ES6 features in this update.
-The unique function parameter in the computed property above is an example of destructuring and the back tick string is a template literal.
+The unique function parameter in the computed property above is an example of destructuring and the backtick string is a template literal.
 Both are covered in more detail below.

 ### Destructuring